 And even with good preparation, high school geometry and the proofs can still be difficult.
 All in all, there is no quick and easy answer to the difficulties in this course.
-Remember that even math teachers in schools struggle with this problem of getting students to understand and construct proofs.
+Remember that even math teachers in schools struggle with getting students to understand and construct proofs.
 Maybe the explanations on Ask Dr. Math: FAQ About Proofs can be of some help.

 I have reviewed several geometry books:

-Geometry: Seeing, Doing, Understanding by Harold JacobsGeometry: A Guided Inquiry by Chakerian, Crabill, and Stein, and its supplement "Home Study Companion – Geometry" by David Chandler.
+Geometry: Seeing, Doing, Understanding by Harold Jacobs (high school)Geometry: A Guided Inquiry by Chakerian, Crabill, and Stein, and its supplement "Home Study Companion – Geometry" by David Chandler (high school).